Balance is insidious.

 4. Then, GO BACK, to your tool of choice, and RE-CHECK your balance and resiliency.

-This lesson could have hundreds of purposes, but I want to share it with you in the context of gaining better contact, communication and resiliency between your feet and your environment.
+This lesson (that I’ve titled “Sides and Circles: A Standing Scan with an Imaginary Pencil”) could have hundreds of purposes, but I want to share it with you in the context of gaining better contact, communication and resiliency between your feet and your environment.

 Irene.